-- 1.2.1 General Courses of Fire: - 1.2.1.1 Short Courses Must not require more than 10 rounds to complete. - 1.2.1.2 Medium Courses Must not require more than 20 rounds to complete.
-Course design and construction must not require more than 5 scoring targets to be shot from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view.
+- 1.2.1 General Courses of Fire: - 1.2.1.1 Short Courses Must not require more than 12 projectiles to complete.
+Course design and construction must not require more than 9 scoring hits from any single location or view.

-- 1.2.1.3 Long Courses Must not require more than 40 rounds to complete.
-Course design and construction must not require more than 5 scoring targets to be shot from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - 1.2.1.4 The approved balance for an IPSC sanctioned match is a ratio of 3 Short Courses to 2 Medium Courses to 1 Long Course (see Approved Stage Ratios in Appendix A4). - 1.2.1.5 The recommended balance for an IPSC Mini Rifle match with regards to target distance is: 30% of all targets to be less than 25 meters, 50% to be between 25 and 60 meters and 20% to be between 60 and 120 meters.
+- 1.2.1.2 Medium Courses Must not require more than 24 projectiles to complete.
+Course design and construction must not require more than 9 scoring hits from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - 1.2.1.3 Long Courses Must not require more than 32 projectiles to complete.
+Course design and construction must not require more than 9 scoring hits from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - 1.2.1.4 The approved balance for an IPSC sanctioned match is a ratio of 3 Short Courses to 2 Medium Courses to 1 Long Course (see Approved Stage Ratios in Appendix A4). - 1.2.1.5 Empty chamber and/or empty magazine well/cylinder handgun ready conditions (see Chapter 8), should not be required for more than 25% of the courses of fire in a match.